jubalh/awesome-package-maintainer/README.md

 The software you package will come with a license.
 You need to be aware which licenses your distribution allows to ship in their repositories.
 You can find a list of licenses and their identifier on the [SPDX website](https://spdx.org/licenses/).

+## Reproducibility
+Since most distributions ship binary packages and attackers could attack the build system it is useful to have a way to verify the packages.
+Various entities could follow the build instructions and verify wheether the result is the same.
+Packagers can help the [Reproducible builds](https://reproducible-builds.org/) project by ensuring their maintained software can be build reproducibly.

 # Technical

 ## Coredump